 Mentor Oswego connects college students with local children and adolescents in the Oswego Community.
 SUNY Oswego students act as positive role models, while providing fun activities, programs and companionship to local youth.
-In the past year, we have significantly expanded Mentor Oswego to help address unmet needs of the community and the local school district.
+In the past year, we have significantly expanded Mentor Oswego to help address unmet needs of the community and the local school districts.
 There are now a variety of different programs incorporated under the Mentor Oswego umbrella.
 We do ask for a full semester committment, meaning you commit to attend once a week (for two hours) or twice a week (one hour each time) to the program you choose or are assigned.

 A mentor is a caring, adult volunteer willing to spend time helping students succeed in school and gain life skills.
 Together, they work on activities addressing such areas as time management, organizational skills, study tactics, and building self esteem.